 Although wind-generated electricity is renewable and generally considered environmentally clean, fatalities of bats and birds have been recorded at wind facilities worldwide (Huso et al, 2010).
 The principal risk to birds believed to be posed by turbines, is the potential for individuals to be killed as a result of collision with moving rotors.
 Clearly a risk of collision with rotors exists only when a bird is in flight within the rotor-swept- area, or may be affected by turbulence caused by rotors.
 Flight behaviours, including the heights at which birds fly, vary considerably between species.
 Many birds rarely, if ever, reach rotor-swept height, while others do so routinely and some frequently fly above that height.
 It is also the case that different types of flight, such as hovering, circling, vertical and horizontal flights made by different species of birds, and by birds engaged in different activities, may pose quite different risks of collision.
 Variations in visibility due to time of day or night and weather conditions are also likely to be influential in altering risk.
 Bats are a long-lived species with low reproductive rates, which tend to make such populations particularly vulnerable to additional mortality.
 Significant bird mortality due to collisions with wind turbines is obviously not desirable and it is the intent of both the power generation industry and regulators representing the community to minimise it as far as possible.
 It should be noted, however, that in addition to wind farms, there are numerous other anthropogenic causes of fauna mortality, the great majority of which are entirely unquantified.

+A total of 25 bird species were recorded during the site visit.
 In general, in different seasons, due to climatic conditions, the availability of resource may change in the study area.
 Moreover, due to local and global migration, the composition and distribution of avian species might change in the study area.
 As a result, at different season the target species may also change.
-It is also pertinent to mention here that during the dialogue with the local villagers the visit of any visible migratory bird species in these water bodies could not also be confirmed.
+Since the study was conducted during the mid-week of October, based upon the data collected, a complete data base of bird species of that region should be drawn.
+It is also pertinent to mention here that during the dialogue with the local villagers the visit of any visible migratory bird species in these water bodies could not be established.
 However, the primary data base prepared through site observation does not record bird species, which falls in IUCN's red data list.